 Many amniotes accomplish respiration by relaxing and contracting muscles that are bonded to the internal rib cage of the animal, such as abdominal muscles or the diaphragm.
 This compression and expansion of the body wall helps move air in and out of the lungs.
 As previously mentioned, the ribs of chelonians are bonded with the carapace.
 Since the carapace cannot expand, turtles have had to evolve different methods for respiration.
 Turtles have a muscle sling that is fused with the shell and contracts/relaxes in order to ventilate the lungs, instead of contracting and expanding the lungs themselves, they rely on the power of this muscle, which wraps around the lungs, to ventilate it.

-The shells of turtles are commonly a dark green, black, or brown in coloration.
+The shells of turtles are commonly dark green, black, or brown in coloration.
 However, some species of turtles have much brighter shells, including yellow, red, or orange shells.
-Tortoises have heavier shells then turtles, because they are primarily land-based.
+Tortoises have heavier shells than turtles because they are primarily land-based.
 On the other hand, softshell turtles and aquatic turtles have lighter shells that enable them to swim faster and be more buoyant.